amueller69/Law-School-Notes/Bar-Review/CrimLaw.md

     * However, SC has found law criminalizing drug addiction as unconstitutional as it failed to require an act to be performed within the jurisdiction and instead imposed a crime for a status (e.g. disease); however, underlying act of possession is still punishable

 * **Omissions** as acts - Liability for the commission of an offense may not be based on an omission unaccompanied by action unless:
-  * the omission is expressly made sufficient by the law defining the offense; or
+  * The omission is expressly made sufficient by the law defining the offense; or
     * Some states have "Bad Samaritan Laws"
-  * a duty to perform the omitted act is otherwise imposed by law
+  * A duty to perform the omitted act is otherwise imposed by law
-    * When a common law duty to act exists, and person physically capable of performing it, omission of the duty to may act serve as a legal substitute for a voluntary act
+    * When a common law duty to act exists, and person physically capable of performing it, **failure to perform duty may serve as a legal substitute for a voluntary act**
     * Some affirmative duties to aid/rescue/intervene within certain special/contractual relationships, where person has already begun voluntarily rendering aid and abandons doing so, or where person is responsible for creating risk of harm

 * Purpose of Actus Reus:
   * Consistent with both MPC and common law conception of culpability, in which you need both a guilty mind (mens rea) and an action on the guilty mind (actus reus) - we don’t punish people for evil thoughts alone (although some crimes such as conspiracy involve planning)
   * Reflects idea that punishment can't deter involuntary actions or conditions

 ### Mens Rea

 * Conceptions of mens rea
   * Broad meaning - Essentially refers to the blameworthiness entailed in choosing to commit a criminal wrong (literally translates to "guilty mind"); reflects the common sense view that blame/punishment are inappropriate in the absence of choice
   * Narrow or “elemental” meaning – a formal/technical requirement for a particular mental awareness or intention, provided for in the definition of an offense, that must accompany the act.
 Person may possess mens rea in the culpability sense of the term, and yet lack the requisite elemental mens rea.
 Analysis here looks at whether D intended, expected, or should have expected actions to produce consequences
-    * Required mental state is the one possessed at the of the act, not before or after
+    * Contemporaneous with act - required mental state is the one possessed at the of the act, not before or after

 * Four states of mind--aka levels of mens rea or "modes of culpability"--defined by MPC
   * Unless otherwise stated by statute/existing law, person not guilty unless they acted with one of these w/r/t each material element of the offense